Last Updated on May 31, 2022 by Thinkster

 GCF is short for Greatest Common Factor.
 A factor is simply a number that can be multiplied with another to get the answer—the product.
 When comparing two products, common factors are those numbers that appear in both factor lists.
 The GCF (sometimes also called the greatest common divisor) is the greatest of these factors.
 For example, let’s start with the numbers 18 and 24:

-Greatest common factors are essential when working with fractions.
+The greatest common factors are essential when working with fractions.
 Not every group of fractions will conveniently feature the same denominator, and GCFs can help simplify them.
-This topic of math curriculum becomes even more essential in algebra when polynomials that use fractions are introduced.
+This topic of the math curriculum becomes even more essential in algebra when polynomials that use fractions are introduced.

 Parents looking for 5th grade math help with GCFs can turn to an online tutoring program if their child is really struggling with this or other math concepts.
 If you are simply looking for some enrichment that will give your kids a GCF boost, here are some activities you can work on in the car or at home: